 Wow, you sound rough!

 Oh, it’s just a cough.
 I’ll live!

 You mean my cold?
 It’s nothing a good night’s sleep won’t fix.

 Yeah yeah, it’s just the sniffles.

 Oh no. I’ll be fine once the paracetamol kicks in!

 Practise these English phrases for talking about illness

 These are all typical ‘real English’ responses.
-If you can, practise these mini-dialogues with a willing partner.
-Person A (yellow) should be very worried and use a sympathetic tone of voice.
-Person B (blue) should be ‘brave and uncomplaining’!
+If you can, practise the mini-dialogues above with a willing partner.
+Person A should be very worried and use a sympathetic tone of voice.
+Person B should be ‘brave and uncomplaining’!
 Then you will sound like a native English speaker!

-Of course, if you want to take a day off work (skive or pull a sickie as we say), you would use very different English vocabulary 🙂 I will write a post for you on that soon!
+Of course, if you want to take a day off work (skive or pull a sickie as we say), you would use very different English vocabulary 🙂 Find out how to do that by clicking here!